North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 Patience is key as well as a gentle “beep beep” to remind them to step aside as you hike past.

 As an introvert, I found this rest stop to be startling and overwhelming.
-Most of the north rim to south rim hike, except for Phantom Ranch, had long stretches seeing no one else.
+Most of our time on these Grand Canyon day hikes—except for Phantom Ranch—was spent in peaceful solitude, with long stretches where we didn’t see another soul.

 CoHH TIP!
-From this point of the north rim to south rim hike, expect to be among dozens of people.
+From this point on, expect to be among dozens of people.
 Points along the trail are narrow.
 Step aside and allow the more energetic to pass.
 It’s a great way to take a break and stay safe.

 Three-Mile Resthouse